lli555/lli555.github.io/content/posts/ImaginaryCTF2025/index.md

 ## Approach

 Source was given, and the first thing I looked into was how the initial password was generated in `index.js`.
-This is the code that is run when registering withg an email:
+This is the code that is run when registering with an email:

 ```javascript
 app.post('/user', limiter, (req, res, next) => {